andrewwestenskow/morning-reviews/week3/react-review.md

   }
 ```

-At the end your List component should look like this:
+At the end, your `List` component should look like this:

 ```js
 import React, { Component } from 'react'